Comfrey (Symphytum officinale)

 Facts About Comfrey

-Gardeners have also been known to plant comfrey around gardens to form a weak barrier and to stop grasshoppers and other insects devouring their plants (as the insects fill up on the comfrey first!).
+Gardeners have also been known to plant comfrey around gardens to form a week barrier and to stop grasshoppers and other insects devouring their plants (as the insects fill up on the comfrey first!).